Jahia/provisioning-tutorials/02-digitall-mariadb/README.md

 This [provisioning script](./provisioning.yaml) use a few new commands when compared to the previous tutorial:

-* `installOrUpgradeBundle` to install a Jahia module or upgrade it if it was already present
+* `installBundle` to install a set of Jahia modules
 * `import` import an archive within Jahia
 * `importSite` import a site within Jahia